Muhammad-Ali-stack/Muhammad-Ali-stack/README.md

 Problem  →  System Design  →  Clean Architecture  →  Ship  →  Measure  →  Iterate
 ```

-I think in failure modes before I write a line of code.
-In fintech, the question isn't "does this work?", it's "what happens when it doesn't, and does the money still balance?"
+I think in platforms and failure modes before I write a line of code.
+Same product logic, shipped natively on iOS with Swift, cross-platform with Flutter or React Native and Expo, and as a full web/SaaS product, with LLMs wired in wherever they genuinely improve the product.
 Every API I design is idempotent by default.
 Every transaction is atomic or it rolls back.
-Every financial record carries an audit trail.
+Every feature is built to ship to real users, not just demo well.

 That's not caution.
 That's craft.